inspire-eu-validation/view-service/iso-19128/at53-getmap-styles-parameter.md

 * Send a GetMap request without STYLES parameter and all the other mandatory parameters.

-    * Check if the service notifies the missing parameter.
+    * Check that the service notifies the missing parameter.

 * Send a GetMap request with an invalid STYLES parameter and all the other mandatory parameters.

-    * Check if the service notifies the invalid parameter value.
+    * Check that the service notifies the invalid parameter value.

 * Send a GetMap request with a valid value for STYLES parameter and all the other mandatory parameters.

-    * Check if the service response is successful.
+    * Check that the service response is successful.

 * Send a GetMap request with a list of valid INSPIRE styles separated by commas value for STYLES parameter and all the other mandatory parameters.

-    * Check if the service response is successful.
+    * Check that the service response is successful.

 * Send a GetMap request with a null value for STYLES parameter (STYLES=) and all the other mandatory parameters.

-    * Check if the service response is successful.
+    * Check that the service response is successful.

 **Reference(s)**: